Bond: Capital Facilities Projects

 We will continue sharing information about the bond and provide updates on this page as we progress on implementing these service improvements.

-Capital Facilities Project Schedule
+Original Capital Facilities Schedule

 Click here or the image below to view the most recent project schedule.